Boiled leather: Military use

-Cuir bouilli was used for cheap and light armour, although it was much less effective than plate armour, which was extremely expensive and too heavy for much to be worn by infantry (as opposed to knights fighting on horseback).
+Cuir bouilli was used for cheap and light armour, although it was much less effective than plate armour, which was heavier and more expensive.
 However, cuir bouilli could be reinforced against slashing blows by the addition of metal bands or strips, especially in helmets.
 Modern experiments on simple cuir bouilli have shown that it can reduce the depth of an arrow wound considerably, especially if coated with a crushed mineral facing mixed with glue, as one medieval Arab author recommended.

 In addition, "armour based on hide has the unique advantage that it can, in extremis, provide some nutrition" when actually boiled.
 Josephus records that the Jewish defenders in the Siege of Jerusalem in AD 70 were reduced to eating their shields and other leather kit, as was the Spanish expedition of Tristan de Luna in 1559.